Tiffany Castle

 Tiffany Castle is a landmark home in the historic Pendleton Heights neighborhood in Kansas City, Jackson County, Missouri, United States.
-It was built in 1909 as the home of Flavel B. Tiffany, who later founded the Tiffany Springs neighborhood of Kansas City.
+It was built in 1909 as the home of ophthalmologist Flavel Tiffany, who later founded the Tiffany Springs neighborhood of Kansas City.
 The Tudor architecture castle sits on the bluffs overlooking the East Bottoms and the Missouri River below, and can be seen for miles.